Organized Crime and Corruption Reporting Project: Organization and funding

-OCCRP's annual budget was $22.1 in 2023.
-In 2024, it was reported that OCCRP receives nearly half its funding from the United States government via USAID.
-OCCRP issued a statement in response to the report, denying that its funding means that it is "influenced by our donors".
-OCCRP lists its donors on its website.
-The main donor in 2023 was the government of the United States, which provides slightly more than half of the annual funding via USAID, the National Endowment for Democracy and the Department of State.
+The largest donor in 2023 was the government of the United States, which provides slightly less than half of the annual funding via USAID, the National Endowment for Democracy and the Department of State.
 Other donors which provided undisclosed amounts, were the governments of France, the United Kingdom, Sweden, Switzerland and Slovakia, as well as the Dutch Postcode Lottery, Ford Foundation, the International Center for Journalists (ICFJ), Google Ideas, Open Society Foundations (OSF) and the Knight Foundation.